jrbyt3s/flutter_codigo5_sp/README.md

 ## Getting Started

 into pubspec.yaml:

-# The following adds the Cupertino Icons font to your application, And Also Shared preferences:
+The following adds the Cupertino Icons font to your application, And Also Shared preferences:
   cupertino_icons: ^1.0.2
   shared_preferences: ^2.0.15

-####Javascript

 ```dart